Courses We Offer

 RYA Powerboat & Personal Watercraft Training in North Wales

-Whether you are looking for RYA Training in our boats or your own, or you just want a boat ride, we have something to offer you.
+Whether you are looking for RYA Training in our boats, jet skis or your own. we have something to offer you.
 Based in Porthmadog, you will find us professional, friendly and knowledgeable, with excellent craft.

 Personal watercraft can be single-seater machines or can take two or three people.
 They are fast and exciting but need to be handled with care.